gvwilson/sensibleadventures/bookster/new.md

 *The next thing he knew, the bosun was dragging him out of the tunnel.
 "Is it?
 Is it?"
 Vurt gasped, not knowing the Gandan-o for "dead".*

-*One of the men held up the bonescuttle's severedhead.
+*One of the men held up the bonescuttle's severed head.
 Vurt nodded and fainted.*

 *The emir's doctress in Coriandel could have saved his nearly-severed leg.
 The Avauntois in Starboard Town couldn't.
 Vurt lay in bed shaking